pocl/pocl/doc/sphinx/source/kernel_compiler.rst

  types of local buffers, the ones passed as arguments and the ones instantiated in the kernel.

-* ``TargetAddressSpaces``

- Note: TargetAddressSpaces are now disabled by default when LLVM is >= 4.0, and pocl uses Clang's address spaces directly (see last paragraph).
- The following two paragraphs are therefore outdated.

- Internally pocl uses fixed address space ids to denote the different OpenCL address spaces.
-That is, Clang generates LLVM IR that uses these address space ids, even with targets that have a single flat address space in reality.
- This is to differentiate the different type of pointers for treating locals correctly, and also for assisting alias analysis (different address spaces are disjoint, thus accesses to them won't alias each other).

- TargetAddressSpaces is a pass that converts these fake ids to the ones expected by the target.
-This pass can be short cutted in case the backend for the target can flatten the ids safely.
-However, recently (as of LLVM 3.7) there has been new problems with some optimizations (at least LoopVectorizer) that get confused with the fake ids.
-Therefore it is recommended the ids are flattened even if not strictly needed for a target at hand to avoid these issues and make some LLVM optimizations more efficient.

- A more robust version of AS handling might be to rely on metadata when differentiating the pointers and already in Clang use the target's address spaces in the IR.
-This would ensure the LLVM IR passes would not get confused by the fake ids.

 .. _opencl-optimizations:

 Other OpenCL-specific optimizations